regov-enterprise/pop-quiz-business-analyst/README.md

 ### Project Summary

-ABC Sdn Bhd, a financial asset management company, has submitted a proposal to your company XYZ Sdn Bhd, a software engineering firm.
+ABC Sdn Bhd, a financial asset management company, has submitted a proposal to your company XYZ Sdn Bhd, a software engineering firm where you work as a business analyst..
 The requirement is for a customer onboarding system with a Know Your Customer (KYC) core module.
 The system is known as Sky Onboarding System (SOS).

 SOS will have the following capabilities: Onboarding new users, Risks Score calculation, Risks score dashboard/reporting, KYC workflow, product recommendation, and user account creation after a successful process.
 As a software development firm, XYZ Sdn Bhd is expected to produce a BRD, FSD/ FRS, and mock flow diagrams for the stakeholders and software engineers to reference to develop this solution.